Legoless/Saystack/README.md

 # Saystack

 Saystack is a collection of simple classes and extensions for most common uses in any project.
-It is a Swift compliment to [Haystack](https://github.com/legoless/Haystack).
+It is a Swift counterpart to [Haystack](https://github.com/legoless/Haystack).

 Contact